mathesh-me/argocd-prep-guide/argocd/argocd-auto-sync/auto-sync.md

 ## Auto Sync in Argo CD

-We can enable auto-sync in Argo CD to automatically sync the applications whenever there is a change in the application source repository.
-Argo CD will poll the git repo for every 3 minutes and sync the application if there is any change in the source repository.<br>
+We can enable auto-sync in Argo CD to **automatically sync the applications whenever there is a change in the application source repository**.
+Argo CD will poll the git repo for every **3 minutes** and sync the application if there is any change in the source repository.<br>

-**Note:** Auto-sync is disabled by default in Argo CD.
+**Note:** Auto-sync is **disabled by default** in Argo CD.
 Auto-sync will not reattempt the sync if the previous sync failed for same Commit SHA and Parameters.
 And also, Rollback cannot be performed if we enable auto-sync.

 ### How to Enable Auto Sync?